vinodkd/guts/src/book/01_size.md

 TODO: TALK ABOUT DATA SIZE BOTH STATIC AND DYNAMIC.
 CIRCLE BACK TO HOW CODE SIZE IS DATA SIZE AND VV BCOS CODE SIZE IS MEASURING THE SIZE OF A GRAPH DATA STRUCTURE.

-<a name="engr"></a>
+<a name="engg_corner"></a>
 Engineer's Corner
 -----------------

 Ok, how do we use Turing sizes in the real world?

 For small programs like the ones above, counting operations is fine, but for any non-trivial codebase we cannot expect to get a true count of atomic statements without some medium-to-high complexity parsing of the source - something that might not be acceptable in all cases.
-If we instead took the shortcut of just considering a source language statement as an operation, we might be able to measure sizes quicker, of not accurately.
+If we instead took the shortcut of just considering a source language statement as an operation, we might be able to measure sizes quicker, if not accurately.

 This simple approach is good because it is easily applicable (manually and with tools); and bad in that expressive languages can "pack a lot of wallop" into a single complicated statement (I'm looking at you, APL) which will not be represented truthfully in the size of the program.
 But it can be considered the next incremental step to counting SLOC - with the statement separator replacing the newlines.